luc-polo/Advanced-Time-Series-Analysis-and-Forecasting-of-Financial-Data/README.md

 - Scenario Simulation

 ### Repository Structure:
-- Work Assignement: the detailed instructions and requirements for this lab project
+- **Work Assignement.pdf**: the detailed instructions and requirements for this lab project
-- Code.R: The R code I created for my analysis and modeling, along with comments on the results obtained
+- **Code.R**: The R code I created for my analysis and modeling, along with comments on the results obtained

-### How to run Code.R?
+### How to Execute the Code?